 - Ms Renate ZIKMUND, Acting Head of Service, Department of Statutory Activities, Division of Local and Regional Election Observation

 - Mr Adam DRNOVSKY, Election Observation Officer, Local and Regional Election Observation

 - Ms Martine ROUDOLFF, Assistant, Local and Regional Election Observation

 See also :

-- Observation of local and regional elections
+- Observation of the local elections in Turkey - 2019

 - Turkey and the Congress of Local and Regional Authorities (National delegation and activities)